Arunprakash-A/Arunprakash-a.github.io/_posts/2024-02-02-PositionalEncodings.md

 Where the common $W_K$ matrix in the original decomposition is re-parameterized to $W_{K1}$ and $W_{K2}$, new parameter vectors $u,v$ that are **independent of the query position** were introduced.
 Finally, the relative position $r_{i-j}$ (uses the sinusoidal function for embedding matrix) is used.

 # RoPE
 It stands for Rotary Position Embeddings.
-The diagram below shows the vector representation of the position embeddings (in the 2d case) for the first 4 positions (kept, $d_{model}=18$).
-The relative distance as measured (in angles) between $pos=0$ and $pos=1$ is different from $pos=2$ and $pos=3$.
+The diagram below shows the vector representation of the position embeddings (in the 2d case) for the first 7 positions.
+The relative distance as measured (in angles) between $pos=0$ and $pos=1$ are the same for any two positions.
 <p align="center">
   <img align="center" src="/images/PositionEncoding/3_rope.PNG" >
 </p>
-The RoPE proposes to fix this issue with the sinusoidal embeddings with a rotation matrix.
+Will that be the case if we consider the last two dimensions (511,512)?.
+The RoPE proposes to use the rotation matrix in the attention head applied to queries and keys.
 It rotates two consecutive elements in the **word embedding vector** by using a Block rotation matrix shown below

 <p align="center">
   <img align="center" src="/images/PositionEncoding/4_rotationMatrix.PNG" >